Brankale/Nintendo-DS-Lite-colorspace/README.md

 > [!NOTE]
 > Currently, only the sRGB color space is supported.
 I haven’t found a way to instruct RetroArch or the operating system (at least on macOS) to interpret the shader’s output framebuffer as a non‑sRGB color space (such as Display P3, Rec.
 2020, etc.).
 Given this limitation, there’s little benefit in supporting other color spaces, since you wouldn’t get the expected colors.
 If you know of any way (even a partial workaround) to overcome this limitation, I’d appreciate your support.

+> [!NOTE]
+> Some consoles has two shader variants: with and without a CLUT (Color Look-Up Table).
+Currently, both variants are identical, but I plan to improve the CLUT version by computing out-of-gamut colors to match the closest perceptually equivalent color in the target color space, rather than simply hard-clipping the RGB values.

 ## Shader parameters

+> [!NOTE]
+> Only available in the non‑LUT shader version.

 ### Chromatic Adaptation